-A bone marrow aspiration is usually done first.
+A bone marrow aspiration is often done first.
 The provider will use a syringe to pull a small liquid sample of the bone marrow cells through the needle.
 It is common to feel pressure as the needle is pressed into your bone.
 You will have a pulling feeling when the marrow is removed.

 The provider will remove a small, solid piece of bone marrow using a special hollow needle.
 This is called a core biopsy.

 The biopsy needle will be removed.
 Firm pressure will be put on the biopsy site for a few minutes, until the bleeding has stopped.